amilosavljevic/NuGetForUnity/README.md

 ![](screenshots/online.png?raw=true)

 # How do I install NuGetForUnity?
-Install the provided Unity package into your Unity project.
-Located [here](https://github.com/Nordeus/NuGetForUnity/tree/master/Packager).
+Install the latest Unity package into your Unity project.
+Located [here](https://github.com/Nordeus/NuGetForUnity/releases).

 # How do I use NuGetForUnity?
 To launch, select **NuGet → Manage NuGet Packages**